Arthur Ingersoll Meigs: Career

 "'Garth' means a piece of ground, usually small, set aside or enclosed by a wall or other barrier.
 It is a descriptive name, and modest, for a modest place, the house of Robert T. McCracken, Germantown, Pa.The property is divided into three spaces—the front, which is occupied by an orchard, the garden, and the service, located on the northeast side and so small that one has to look for it.
 Simple materials have been used throughout—a yellowish field stone, most of which was obtained from the cellar excavation, for the walls; brick chimney and shingle roof, and the interior walls of the three principal rooms downstairs are treated with a cement plaster treated by the masons, with a troweled finish and of a putty color.The grape room, located to the southwest of the dining room, is paved with brick, as is the path on the front of the house, while the garden paths are of flagstone.House Has Accent.The entrance drive, which is but 40 feet long and serves only as a place to run a car in and back out again, is paved with pink Belgian blocks, which lend color, texture and tidiness to the whole operation of entering....If the McCracken house has an accent, it is the fusion of house and garden.
 Neither the one nor the other would stand by itself....It is an age of specialization, and specialists, but disadvantages, as well as advantages accrue from everything we attempt.
 If we specialize we pay a price, and specialization in art is dangerous.The results of the centralized control in Mr. McCracken's house may be good or bad, in accordance with what anybody chooses to think; but one thing is certain, and that is that everything that was done in and about it carried with it the interest of both the architect and the owner."

 In 1932, Meigs designed the new Friendfield House on the Friendfield Plantation near Georgetown, South Carolina.
+He designed an expansion to the Federal-style Brooklawn mansion in Chester County, Pennsylvania, in 1931.

 In 1940, Meigs attended the seventy-second national convention of the American Association of Architects in Louisville, Kentucky.

-After Mellor's death in 1940, Meigs worked with Edward F. Hoffman, Jr. (1888-1971) and semi-retired.
+After Mellor's death in 1940, Meigs worked with Edward F. Hoffman Jr. (1888-1971) and semi-retired.

 Meigs was a member of the Philadelphia chapter of the American Institute of Architects, the Athenaeum of Philadelphia and the Radnor Hunt Club.